Severe storms in north central Missouri: April 23, 2010

 I caught the first storms on I-70 south of Marshall.
 Very little lightning and some small hail were characteristic of these and other storms I'd see through the evening.
 This storm crossed I-70 west of Boonville - this view is looking southeast at the north side of the storm as it approached:

 The warm front was hanging around the general area along I-70, so I moved east to catch up with storms near Jefferson City as they neared the boundary near Columbia.
 About this time, the tornado warnings came out for the Warrenton storm farther east - the one that produced at least two confirmed tornadoes.
 I was too far away to catch this storm before dark, so I decided not to try it.
 I made it to Columbia and dropped southward to where I could watch the Jefferson City cells approach.

-NEXT CHASE: Severe storms in southern IL >
+NEXT EVENT: Severe storms in southern IL >

 This web site is made possible by support from CIS Internet.

 GO: Home | Storm Expeditions | Photography | Extreme Weather Library | Stock Footage | Blog